swizzin/docs.swizzin.ltd/docs/applications/sonarrv3.md

 If the installation does not reproduce your original v2 content, please see the Migration and Backup steps on the Sonarr Github, and use `/root/sonarrv2.bak` as the "original" files.

-### Modified v2 setups
+### v2 setups that were modified
-If you have toyed with the v2 Sonarr configuration and are not using the vanilla setup by swizzin (e.g. modified service files, overrides, etc.) You should do the migration manually.
+If you have toyed with the v2 Sonarr configuration and are not using the vanilla setup by swizzin (e.g. modified service files, overrides, etc.), you should make sure to run some extra steps before.

 You should generally follow the following steps at your own risk.

-1. Back up your sonarrv2 through the user interface.
+1. Back up your sonarrv2 through the web interface.
 2. Make a remote copy of the entire Sonarr folder just in case.
 3. Stop your sonarr service or process
 3. Remove Sonarrv2 through `box remove sonarrv2`